 According to Fast Company, there are several benefits of hiring someone outside of your industry, so organisations will undoubtedly take advantage of this when it’s time for them to hire again.

-However, to leverage off these developing job opportunities, you will need to first understand which of your transferable skills are in hot demand in the market, and then know how to sell them on your CV, cover letter and LinkedIn profile.
+However, to leverage these developing job opportunities, you will need first to understand which of your transferable skills are in hot demand in the market and then know how to sell them on your CV and LinkedIn profile.

-Essentially, transferable skills are those innate abilities that you’ve acquired both at work environments and non-work situations such as volunteering, additional study and education, groups and clubs such as sports, can also contribute to developing specific skills.
+Transferable skills are innate abilities you've acquired in work environments and non-work situations such as volunteering, additional study, and education, groups, and clubs such as sports.
+They can also contribute to developing specific skills.

 Here are three important transferable skills you should focus on.